 - Advance Notice and Consideration for Continuing Employees.

-- For an agreement entered into in connection with the commencement of employment, the agreement must be provided to the employee before the earlier of (i) the time that the formal employment offer is made, or (ii) ten (10) business days prior to the employee's start date.
+- For an agreement entered into in connection with the commencement of employment, the agreement must be provided to the employee by the earlier of (i) the time that the formal employment offer is made, or (ii) ten (10) business days prior to the employee's start date.

 - For employees who enter into a non-competition agreement after the commencement of employment, the employer must provide advance notice of the agreement of not less than ten (10) business days before the agreement is effective.
 In addition, the Act requires the employer to provide "fair and reasonable" consideration to the continuing employee (i.e. continued employment is not sufficient consideration).
 However, the Act does not provide any details as to what consideration will be considered "fair and reasonable."